uncw-library/vivo-docker2/README.md

 1. Your custom theme like ./vivo/uncw_theme is included in the docker image.
 1. Your config files at ./vivo/config are include in the docker image.
 1. Your vivo container will serve from http://localhost:8080/
-1. `docker build --no-cache -t libapps-admin.uncw.edu:8000/vivo-docker2/vivo ./vivo`
+1. `docker compose build --no-cache vivo-solr`
-1. `docker build --no-cache -t libapps-admin.uncw.edu:8000/vivo-docker2/solr ./solr`
+1. `docker compose build --no-cache vivo-vivo`

 When satisfied with your dev box, build and push the images to production